molbalu22/Windows-ISO-Debloater/README.md

 ### ISO Generation Tool

-The script uses `oscdimg.exe` to generate the new ISO file.
-This tool is:

-1. **Automatically downloaded** from Microsoft's servers during script execution
-2. **Used to create** a bootable ISO with the modified Windows installation files
+The script utilizes `oscdimg.exe`, a Microsoft tool for creating bootable ISO images.
+During execution, the script automatically downloads `oscdimg.exe` directly from Microsoft's servers and uses it to generate the modified ISO.

 For those who prefer to use their own copy of oscdimg.exe:

 1. Download the "Windows ADK" from [Microsoft's official site](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install)
 2. During installation, select only the "Deployment Tools" component
 3. Navigate to: `C:\Program Files (x86)\Windows Kits\10\Assessment and Deployment Kit\Deployment Tools\amd64\Oscdimg`
-4. Copy `oscdimg.exe` alongside the script
+4. Check if `oscdimg.exe` is installed properly

 ### IMAPI2FS ISO Generation Method (Experimental)